-Manufacturing opportunity has been added to your bookmarks.
+Manufacturing opportunity has been saved

 Americans take a dim view of the manufacturing sector’s health and future prospects.
 Public policies that encourage innovation and talent can help the country regain its global lead in manufacturing.